mgbrian/tradr/README.md

 Designed for direct algo integration (via the raw API) as well as AI agent control (via gRPC).
 Also provides a web interface for manual order execution and management.

+`STATUS: Functional, but still in development -- use with a paper account.`

 ## Setup

 If this is the first time setting up the app: